 With wheat bread, there are actually 2 kinds of hard wheat: red and white.
 They taste a little different from each other.
 White is more mild and makes better soft breads (rolls, pretzels, bagels).

 Freshly ground whole wheat flour tastes a lot better and is a finer grind than what you buy at the store.
 Keep that in mind for making wheat bread.
 Fresh flour makes lighter loaves that rise faster, too.

 Let the bread rise in a warm oven.
 You can do this by turning the oven on 350 for 2-3 minutes and then turning it off.
-It makes the dough rise really fast.
-Most loaves take less than an hour, usually about 30 minutes.
+It makes the dough rise really fast, about an hour for the first rise and 30 minutes for the second.
 Set a timer so you don’t accidentally bake anything!

 It’s not necessary to remove the loaves to preheat the oven.
 Just add some time on to the baking to make up for the preheat time of your oven.
 My oven tends to heat slowly, so I add at least 10 minutes onto a 30-minute baking time.
 Once you’ve figured out what works, just change that part of your recipe so you don’t forget!

 Get yourself a bench knife/scraper.
 (Like these.)
 Cleanup is 1,000 times easier and you will wonder how you lived without one.
 It’s also handy for cutting the dough into loaves and scraping dough off the counter if it sticks while you’re kneading it.